asterics/FLipMouse/Documentation/UserManual/Markdown/FLipMouseUserManual.md

 * pressing or releasing the 3 buttons (built-in button 1 or external button 2 or 3)
 * stick movements (up/down/left/right) which exceed the deadzone threshold value
-* sip and puff activities (see section StrongSip and StrongPuff).
+* sip and puff activities (or extended sip/puff gestures).

-The actions can be changed via clicking the entry in the action configuration table (see the blue box in figure 21).
-The table shows the actions for all user activities, either only for the currently active slot, or for all slots (which gives an overview of all actions).
-When clicking one particular action,  a window pops up where you can change the action category (here for Button 1: Device) and the action itself (here: Load next slot), see Figure 22.
+The assignment of user activities to actions is displayed in a table.
+By using the display options *Current slot*, *Table* or *List* it is possible to get an overview of all existing slots or a detailed display of the current slot:

 <p align="left" width="100%">
     <img width="100%" src="./Bilder/fig6.1.svg">
 </p>
 *Figure 13: Assign different actions to user activities*

+The assignment of actions can be changed by clicking on the entry in the table - this opens a window with further options:

 <p align="left" width="100%">
     <img width="80%" src="./Bilder/fig7.PNG">